What is an HMO?

 - Cost — Are the charges reasonable, or would you be better served by an insurance plan, especially if the plan is partially paid for by your employer?

 FYI, if you are a Columbia student, it's important to know that the university requires all full-time students to carry insurance coverage to cover off-campus treatment like emergency care, prescriptions, and specialist visits.
-Full-time and residential students are automatically enrolled in the Columbia Student Medical Insurance plan, which is offered at two levels, basic and comprehensive.
-Full-time students are automatically registered at the basic level, unless they request to change to comprehensive.
+Full-time students at both the Morningside and Medical Center campuses are automatically enrolled in the Columbia Student Health Insurance plan.
 Students must confirm their insurance selection every year or they can request a waiver of automatic enrollment if they can prove coverage under a comparable policy.
-Full-time Columbia students are also automatically enrolled in Columbia's Health Service Program, which provides access to on-campus health programs and services.
+Full-time students are also automatically charged the Columbia Health fee on the Morningside campus or the Student Health Service fee on the Medical Center campus, which provides access to on-campus health programs and services.

 Hopefully this helps you to understand and navigate your way through an ocean of insurance options.
 To health!